A truck driver recently reached out to us and asked three questions:

 Small workers’ compensation claims can sometimes be handled without an attorney; however, insurance companies often refuse to pay the benefits owed until an attorney is involved.
 Personal injury lawsuits almost always require an attorney.
 The good news is that experienced personal injury attorneys will not charge you up front for filing the lawsuit.
 Personal injury lawsuits (like workers’ compensation claims) can be handled on a contingency fee basis where the attorney fee is paid as a percentage (usually 33% to 40%) of the amount recovered for your claim.
 In upcoming weeks, we will post an article about how to choose a trucker injury attorney.

-We have been representing injured truck drivers in personal injury and workers’ compensation claims for over 30 years.
-If you have been injured, give us a call toll free at 855-4-HURT-TRUCKER (855-448-7887), or contact us by email at [email protected], or on Facebook or Twitter.
+We have been representing injured truck drivers in personal injury and workers’ compensation claims for over 40 years.
+If you have been injured, give us a call toll free at 855-448-7887 (855-448-7887), or contact us by email at email@example.com, or on Facebook or Twitter.
 We will answer your questions and make sure you know your rights.